GuilhermeLossio/Tech-Challange-FIAP-4/README.md

 Cloud mode can consume IBM Quantum runtime minutes.
 It requires `--confirm-ibm-runtime-cost` and should be used only for controlled, single-symbol benchmark runs.

+The script refuses `--quantum-mode cloud` before heavy imports unless that confirmation flag is present.
+This protects IBM Quantum minutes even when TensorFlow, Qiskit, or matplotlib are not installed correctly.

-The generated comparison report includes directional metrics, confusion matrices, execution environment, backend, shots, optimizer budget, available function-evaluation metadata, IBM hardware observability guidance, and an article-ready Keras vs Qiskit comparison table.
+The generated `comparison_report.md` includes directional metrics, confusion matrices, execution environment, backend, shots, optimizer budget, available function-evaluation metadata, IBM hardware observability guidance, a cost-profile note, and an article-ready Keras vs Qiskit comparison table.

 ### 7. Backfill manifest artifact references